4.5. Planning for Logistics#

 The value iteration algorithm, animated.

-The most prominent phenomenon that one can make out in the animation above is that the reward from reaching the goal state, in the middle of the warehouse, gradually propagates towards every location.
-It gradually decreases in value because of the discount factor.
+It is instructive to look at an animation, shown in Figure 3, of how the value function evolves in successive iterations of the value iteration algorithm.
+The most prominent phenomenon that one can see in the animation is that the goal reward (in the middle of the warehouse), gradually propagates towards every location.
+The reward gradually decreases in value because of the discount factor.
 It also does not penetrate the obstacles in the map, because those states simply have a value of zero.

 4.5.3.
 Closing the Loop#